TheRincon/rexsearch/README.md

 Of course, the licensing applies from vsearch.
 I intend no copyright or other infringment.
 All credit to Torbjørn Rognes (torognes), also took some code from rust::bio.
 Same applies, all credit to Johannes.

 Currently, I am ~10x slower than vsearch in both filtering and masking.
 SIMD will help I think and some optimization could probably get me in the same ballpark.

+2 issues, vsearch --fastx_mask puts everything to uppercase (softmasking goes away).
+Maybe this is how it should be, but I don't think so.
+The other issue is, vsearch removes everything after " " in the fasta header.
+Again, maybe this is for a reason but I prefer to keep the file as is.
+Other than that, I am fairly sure I give more or less, the same output.